mizrael/davidguida.net/src/_posts/2024-08-21-ai-home-automation-with-semantic-kernel-part-1.md

 As you can see, a Plugin is a simple class that exposes our custom methods.
 Each method has to be decorated with the `KernelFunction` attribute and at least one `Description`, which provides some context to the model.

-Now all we have to do is to register it during startup`:
+Now all we have to do is to register it during startup:
 ```csharp
 var kernelBuilder = Kernel.CreateBuilder();
 kernelBuilder.Plugins.AddFromType<MyFancyPlugin>();
 var kernel = kernelBuilder.Build();
 ```

-This way we can ask the model something like "can you tell me what time it is?".
+This way we can ask the model something like *"can you tell me what time it is?"*.

 There is already a [nice list](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.plugins.core?view=semantic-kernel-dotnet) of Plugins available and the team is actively adding more and more.